Perfect Matchings in Random Sparsifications of Dense Hypergraphs

 \section{Concluding remarks}

-In this paper, we established an algorithmic result (Theorem~\ref{algorithm-PM}) that guarantees, with high probability, the existence of a perfect matching in a random subgraph of \(H\) when the algorithm accepts, and the non-existence of such a matching when it rejects.
-An immediate problem is whether the running time of the algorithm in Theorem~\ref{algorithm-PM} can be reduced, for instance, to the running time in Theorem~\ref{han-decision}, which would be tight for $k=3$.
+In this paper, we established an algorithmic result (Theorem~\ref{thm:algorithm_PM}) that guarantees, with high probability, the existence of a perfect matching in a random subgraph of \(H\) when the algorithm accepts, and the non-existence of such a matching when it rejects.

-While our algorithm relies on probabilistic techniques, it would be of great interest to develop a direct, deterministic algorithm for this problem.
-However, the random subgraph $H_p$ with \(p \approx C\log n/n^{k-1}\) is extremely sparse, with minimum degree \(\Omega(\log n)\), and most pairs of vertices have collective degree zero.
-This sparsity presents significant challenges for deterministic decision procedures.
-To the best of our knowledge, no result of this kind is currently known, and we leave this as an open question.

-In contrast to the case of perfect matching, we are unable to obtain a similar algorithm as in Theorem \ref{algorithm-PM} for the setting of \(F\)-packings.
-If we follow the proof idea of Theorem \ref{algorithm-PM}, one may reveal many copies of \(F\) in the random subgraph to testify specific divisibility conditions.
-These revealed copies are non-robust (i.e.~at most $\eta n^r$ many).
-Although this exposure affects the degree and partition conditions only mildly, it may critically interfere with the third condition required by Theorem~\ref{main theorem}, namely, that each vertex may lose too many robust copies of \(F\).
-The reason is that even though the revealed copies of \(F\) are non-robust, their edges may still overlap with robust ones, thereby reducing the total number of robust copies.
-In contrast, in the perfect matching setting, the exposure process only reveals individual edges and does not affect the collection of robust edges at any vertex.
+In contrast to the perfect matching setting, we are unable to obtain an analogous algorithm for \(F\)-packings as in Theorem~\ref{thm:algorithm_PM}.
+Indeed, following the proof strategy of Theorem~\ref{thm:algorithm_PM}, it may be necessary to expose many copies of \(F\) in the random subgraph in order to verify certain divisibility conditions.
+Even if, for each vertex \(v\), we only expose at most \(\eta n^{r-1}\) copies of \(F\) containing \(v\), each such copy may involve several edges containing \(v\), so the exposure process may reveal almost all edges incident to a vertex as non-edges.
+This prevents us from applying Theorem~\ref{thm:main_technical_theorem} to extend a suitable solution to a perfect \(F\)-packing.
+In the perfect matching setting, by contrast, \(F\) itself consists of a single edge, so the exposure process only reveals individual edges, and the loss of degree can be quantitatively controlled throughout the algorithm.